-If your engine overheats, the multi-function display will show a warning message, the engine cooling water temperature indicator and the WARNING lamp will flash, and you will hear a warning beeper.
+If your engine overheats, the multi-function display will show a warning message, the high engine cooling water temperature indicator and the WARNING lamp will flash, and you will hear a warning beeper.

-To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for about 2 seconds.
+To stop the warning beeper, press and hold any one of the six control buttons (WP SET, MODE, ID SET, ID No., +, or -) for more than 2 seconds.

+To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for more than 2 seconds.
 If the engine cooling water temperature reaches a certain level, engine revs are automatically limited to 3,000 rpm to prevent damage.
 If the temperature continues rising, the engine will automatically shut off and cannot be restarted until the temperature drops.

 - Return to shore immediately and shut off the engine.
 Allow it to cool. - Check inside of the hull.
-If a large amount of bilge water is found, check connection of the water hoses in the cooling system.
+If a large amount of bilge water is found, check connection of the water hoses in the cooling system. - Inspect the jet pump water intake for clogging. - Inspect the impeller for clogging. - Flush the cooling system (page 193).